brianhigh/computing_bootcamp/R_RStudio_and_other.md

 ## Vector

 The default data structure is a Vector.
-A vector is a two-dimensional group (collection) of one or more values (data elements).
+A vector is a one-dimensional group (collection) of one or more values (data elements), all of the same primative data type.

 ```r
 a <- 1
 ```

-The `c()` function "concatenates" values into a vector.
+The `c()` function "concatenates" a collection of values into a vector.

 ```r